 While the majority of people buying stereo albums in the early ’60s were older than most Elvis fans, G.I.
 BLUES topped Billboard’s Best-Selling Stereophonic LPs survey for one week in early ’61.
 Original pressings of RCA Victor stereo albums from 1958-1962 can be identified by the LIVING STEREO at the bottom of the labels.

 Fake stereo is a derogatory term given to any technique for altering monophonic signals to simulate stereophonic effects.
-Most fake stereo sounded ugly—just plain old ugly.
-And RCA Victor’s original Electronic Stereo Reprocessing (which sounded good) was replaced by a static system they called Electronically Reprocessed Stereo (which didn’t).
+Most fake stereo sound just plain old ugly.
+RCA Victor’s original Electronic Stereo Reprocessing (which sounded good) was replaced by a static system they called Electronically Reprocessed Stereo (which didn’t).

-Every major record company developed such a method in the early ’60s.
-To achieve this fake stereo effect, several “tricks” were employed:
+Every major record company followed RCA and developed a method for making fake stereo.
+To achieve this fake stereo effect, various “tricks” were employed:

 • Two separate mono signals placed in two separate stereo channels.